api-platform/docs/core/state-processors.md

 ```

 To create a state processor, you have to implement the [`ProcessorInterface`](https://github.com/api-platform/core/blob/main/src/State/ProcessorInterface.php).
-This interface defines only 3 methods:
+This interface defines only two methods:

 * `process`: to create, delete, update, or process the given data in any ways
 * `supports`: to check whether the given data is supported by this state processor